2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): French Wars and Long Peace

 During the French Wars the militia were employed anywhere in the country for coast defence, manning garrisons, guarding prisoners of war, and for internal security, while the Regular Army regarded them as a source of trained men if they could be persuaded to transfer.
 Their traditional local defence duties were taken over by the part-time Volunteers.
 A peace treaty having been agreed (the Treaty of Amiens), the Militia could be stood down, the 2nd RLM being disembodied on 29 April 1802.
 However, the Peace of Amiens did not last long, and the Militia were soon called out again, the 2nd RLM being embodied from 14 March 1803.
 In June it was enlarged to 12 companies once more, and in January 1804 permission was given to convert two of the companies to rifle companies, though in July 1805 it was reduced to 10 companies again.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment was part of an infantry brigade under Maj-Gen Sir Baldwin Leighton, 6th Baronet defending County Durham.
+On 1 September 1805, the regiment had 924 men under the command of Lt-Col Edward Wilson, with eight companies at Sunderland Barracks and two at Fretwell Barracks.

 After routine service in mainland Britain during the Napoleonic Wars – it was successively stationed at Chelmsford, Sunderland, Liverpool, Hull and Tiverton, Devon – the 2nd RLM volunteered for service in Ireland in 1814.
 Although most of the militia was disembodied after the Treaty of Fontainebleau in April 1814, the 2nd RLM was still in Ireland when Napoleon escaped from Elba and returned to power in France in 1815.
 The three regiments of Lancashire Militia, which happened to be stationed together at Dublin, were allowed to recruit back to full strength by ballot and 'by beat of drum'.
 They also provided drafts of around 1000 volunteers to the regular regiments being sent to Belgium.
 There is a story that many of the Guardsmen at the Battle of Waterloo were still wearing their Militia uniforms.
 The militia continued to do duty after the Battle of Waterloo while much of the Regular Army was with the Army of Occupation, and the 2nd RLM did not return from Ireland to be disembodied until 3 March 1816.

 In 1817 an Act was passed that allowed the annual training of the Militia to be dispensed with.
 So although officers continued to be commissioned into the regiment (the Colonel's son, the Hon E.G.S.
 Stanley (later 14th Earl of Derby) was commissioned as major on 1 October 1820) and the ballot was regularly held, the selected men were rarely mustered for drill.
 In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own.